aldro61/microbiome-summer-school-2017/sections/application_peptides/README.md

 ```bash
 head ./data/peptide/DRB1_0701.dat
 ```
 This will print the first 10 learning examples.
-Observe that our learning examples are peptide sequences and a real-valued number, i.e., their binding affinities.
+The format is `MHC_ALLELE PEPTIDE BINDING_AFFINITY`.

 Now, we will use these data to train the learning algorithm.
 Run the following command.